-This resource is for the Grade 7 SPATIAL SENSE strand and covers specific expectations for “E2.
+This resource is for the Grade 7 SPATIAL SENSE strand and covers ALL specific expectations for “E2.
 Measurement”.

 Do you need a practical and engaging resource for the NEW Ontario Math Curriculum?
 This NO-PREP, editable Google Slide resource is what you need!
 In this resource, students will experience math through engaging real-life questions, storytelling through math, and interactive slides.
 This resource is works well online, in-person, or in a hybrid setting!